 stop and think for a moment – have you ever seen a directly heated cathode follower in your experience? ever wonder why? well, the earliest OTL amp i have ever seen used six 2A3s as cathode followers, come to think of it? and i have seen some with AC heaters and the output taken from the center tap… i’m not arguing my case very well.

 the cathode is also not “no impedance”, even though it is low impedance.
-RF, motor brush noise, switching noise from power and digital sources… in fact the music of the spheres is certain to be found on the cathode. always! and a 2A3 is going to cause far fewer problems than a GM-70 simply because the length and resistance of the filament is so much shorter. this is exactly the reason why stephie bench made her PLL noise canceling experiment. in any case, loading the cathode with a CCS and taking signal from there is asking for trouble, even with battery DC on the damn thing. and it delivers. it’s not terrible, but i couldn’t live with it day in and out. not with the speakers i use.
+RF, motor brush noise, switching noise from power and digital sources… in fact the music of the spheres is certain to be found on the cathode. always! and a 2A3 is going to cause far fewer problems than a GM-70 simply because the length and resistance of the filament is so much shorter. this is exactly the reason why stephie bench made her PLL noise canceling experiment. in any case, loading the cathode with a CCS and taking signal from there is asking for trouble, even with battery DC on the damn thing. you have a “floating cathode” (the constant current source is equivalent to an open circuit) and a noise source. it’s not terrible, but i couldn’t live with it day in and out. not with the speakers i use.

 below is a practical example.